kedacore/keda-docs/content/docs/2.11/scalers/solr.md

 - `collection` - Your collection name on Solr.
 - `targetQueryValue` - A threshold that is used as targetValue or targetAverageValue (depending on the trigger metric type) in HPA.
 (This value can be a float)
 - `activationTargetQueryValue` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional)
-- `username` - Username credential to connect to the Solr service.

 ### Authentication Parameters